 - Successful results

 - Invested in four venture companies and one venture capital business in FY2016.
-Invested in one venture company in FY2017 (as of June 2017).
+Invested in four venture companies in FY2017 (as of September 2017).

 - 1.Future imaging business (communication robots, etc.)